dawelsch/dawelsch.github.io/websrc/source/documents/networking/services.md

 # Service Loadbalancing

-This page describes the implementation of service loadblancer support for Docker.
+This page describes the implementation of service loadbalancer support for Docker.

 ## What is a Service?